Multidimensional Fourier series with quantum circuits: Multidimensional Fourier series with quantum circuits

 The Line Ansatz (LA) encodes all data dimensions in a single qudit.
 The structure of the model is shown in Fig. \ref{fig:ansatzes} (\textbf{a}).
 Each layer $L^{(l)}$ of the LA encodes $M$ data features as

-where $M$ is the dimension of the data point, $x_{m}$ the data features and $\Vec{\theta}_{l,m}$ are the processing parameters corresponding to feature $m$ from layer $l$.
+where $M$ is the dimension of the dataset, $x_{m}$ the data features and $\Vec{\theta}_{l,m}$ are the processing parameters corresponding to feature $m$ from layer $l$.
 After the encoding step, the processing gate is applied to avoid the collapse of the data in a single variable (see App. \ref{app:LA} for details).

-The number of parameters to be optimized in the LA ansatz is given by
+Another strategy to encode multidimensional data in one qudit is to use non-commuting gates, meaning $[S_1(x), S_2(x) ] \neq 0$.
+For example, in the two-dimensional qubit case, we could use $S_1(x_1) = R_y(x_1)$ and $S_2(x_2)=R_z(x_2)$.
+Given that $S_1$ and $S_2$ do not commute, the single value decomposition of the encoding gate is given by

+This can be interpreted as adding an extra layer $V_1V_2^{\dagger}$ in between the two encoding gates that does not contain trainable parameters and also avoids the model from interpreting the data as one-dimensional.